krlmlr/actions-sync/README.md

     3. Copy generated token
     4. Store it as a secret named `TOKEN_KEYS`
     5. Remember to update the token when it expires
+3. Clone your new repository locally
+      - Optional: To be able to contribute back to this repository, run the following code in your terminal:
+         ```r
+         git remote add krlmlr https://github.com/krlmlr/actions-sync
+         git fetch --all
+         git merge krlmlr/main -s ours --allow-unrelated-histories
+         git push
+         ```

 ## Design